 Additional Mammography Reviews (AMR), Targeted Image Checks (TIC) and Targeted On-Site Surveys (TOSS)

-If the FDA, Certifying Agency or the ACR believes that mammography quality at your facility “has been compromised and may present a serious risk to human health” (see FDA Policy Guidance Help System: “Additional Mammography Review and Patient Notification”), your facility may be required to submit clinical images and other relevant information for review.
+If the FDA, Certifying Agency or the ACR believes that mammography quality at a facility “has been compromised and may present a serious risk to human health” (see FDA Policy Guidance Help System: “Additional Mammography Review and Patient Notification”), your facility may be required to submit clinical images and other relevant information for review.
 This review can vary between 2 and 30 cases.
-These cycles
+A fee will be charged to the facility for these cycles.

 Can be used as a follow up to previous image quality concerns